Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval

+This family represents signals where most of the signal's energy is spread fairly evenly across a long ``flat tail'' of many small nonzero entries, while only a small fraction sits in the first $\sqrt{k}$ larger entries, so it looks like a modest spike plus a short plateau on top of a broad, energy-dominating background.
+The proof for this example is provided in Appendix~\ref{sec:proof-example-intermediate-spike}.
 Interestingly, when the condition $s(\lceil{\sqrt{k}}\rceil) = \Theta(1)$ holds, our result~\eqref{dis-gesp} also achieves the information-theoretic bound~\eqref{eq:klogn}.
-Significantly, even without prior knowledge of the signal structure $s(p)$, this optimality is attainable for the same class of signals in the case $s(p)$ is known, simply by setting the parameter $p=k$.
+Notably, even without prior knowledge of the signal structure $s(p)$, this optimality is attainable for the same class of signals as in the case where $s(p)$ is known, simply by setting the parameter $p=k$.

-\subsection{Strict superiority of Corollary \ref{coro:3} over Corollary \ref{coro:2}}
+\subsection{Strict Superiority of Corollary \ref{coro:3} over Corollary \ref{coro:2}}

 In Corollary~\ref{coro:3}, we claim that the result